G-Simeone/Transparency_International/README.md

 * From the command line type `virtualenv trac2018` *(trac2018 is the name I chose, you can give your environment any name you wish)*
 * Activate your environment by typing in the command line `.\trac2018\Scripts\activate` *(if you gave your virtual environment another name make sure you're changing the in between `.\whaevertyoucalledtheenvironment\Scripts\activate`.*
 * Install all necessary packages typing `pip install -r requirements.txt`.
 This might take few minutes.
-* Should you get any error related to the `pycrypto` library, follow (these wonderful instructions)[https://github.com/sfbahr/PyCrypto-Wheels].
+* Should you get any error related to the `pycrypto` library, follow [these wonderful instructions](https://github.com/sfbahr/PyCrypto-Wheels).

 5) Working with the Google API
 * Activate Google API by following step by step the instructions of [this link](https://socraticowl.com/post/integrate-google-sheets-and-jupyter-notebooks/), stop at the end of Part 1.